• Skip to primary navigation

 These gluten-free coconut macaroons come together with just a handful of ingredients.

-• Shredded coconut forms the bulk of these cookies, lending them their characteristic chew and mild flavor.
-I don't recommend swapping this for another coconut product.
+• Unsweetened shredded coconut forms the bulk of these cookies, lending them their characteristic chew and mild flavor.
+I don't recommend swapping this for another coconut product, and be sure you're buying unsweetened (available at natural grocers).

 • Butter browned with vanilla bean adds incredible flavor.
 For dairy-free, sub plant butter, and watch it carefully as it browns.
 If you don't have a vanilla bean on hand, use 1/2 teaspoon vanilla extract added with the egg whites.

 • Almond paste makes these macaroons extra-rich and chewy, adding floral almond notes.
-If you don't have any on hand, try adding a little extra almond flour and sugar instead.
+If you don't have any on hand, try adding a little extra almond flour and sugar instead, plus a tiny bit of almond extract.
 Marzipan is sweeter but it would probably work here too.

 • A good hit of sea salt sharpens the flavor.